Chart Color Schemes

 The labour market performance in Hornsby - East lags significantly behind most other regions nationally

-Workforce participation stands at 67.2%, compared to Greater Sydney's 60.0%.
-Major employment industries include health care & social assistance, professional & technical services, and retail trade.
-The area specializes in health care & social assistance with an employment share 1.4 times the regional level, while construction shows lower representation at 3.8% versus the regional average of 8.6%.
-The worker-to-resident ratio is 0.9, indicating substantial local employment opportunities.
+There were 7,011 residents employed while the unemployment rate stood at 5.9%, higher than Greater Sydney's 4.2%.
+Workforce participation was high at 67.2%, compared to Greater Sydney's 60.0%.
+Key industries for Hornsby East residents include health care & social assistance, professional & technical services, and retail trade.
+Health care & social assistance is particularly strong with an employment share of 1.4 times the regional level.

-Between June 2024 and June 2025, the labour force decreased by 0.3%, and employment declined by 2.4%, leading to a rise in unemployment rate of 1.9 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with an unemployment increase of 0.3 percentage points.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hornsby - East's employment mix suggests local growth of approximately 7.4% over five years and 15.1% over ten years.
+Conversely, construction shows lower representation at 3.8% compared to the regional average of 8.6%.
+The worker-to-resident ratio was substantial at 0.9 in the Census year.
+Between June 2024 and June 2025, Hornsby East's labour force decreased by 0.3% and employment declined by 2.4%, leading to a rise in unemployment rate of 1.9 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hornsby East's employment mix suggests local growth could be approximately 7.4% over five years and 15.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment